SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/environment-variables.md

 We don't have that yet, so let's create it: `.env.local`.

 Anything you put in this file will *override* the values in `.env`.
-Let's add our real value here: `SENTRY_DSN=` then paste the value.
+Let's add our real value here: `SENTRY_DSN=` then paste.

 *Perfect*!
 In `.env`, we set `SENTRY_DSN` to a non-sensitive default - in this case empty quotes means "don't send data to Sentry" - and in `.env.local` we *override* that to the real value.

-If you're confused why this is better, there's *one* more thing I want to tell you.
+If you're confused *why* this is better, there's *one* more thing I need to tell you.
 Open up `.gitignore`: the `.env.local` file is *ignored* from git.
+Check it
-Check it out: at your terminal, run:
+out: at your terminal, run:

 ```terminal
 git status
 ```

 It does *not* see `.env.local`: our sensitive value will *not* be committed.
-To see the *final* environment values, we can run:
+To see the *final* environment variable values, we can run:

 ```terminal
 php bin/console about
 ```

 This gives us a *bunch* of info about our app including, at the bottom, a list of the environment variables being loaded from the `.env` files.
-And it's working perfectly.
+It's working perfectly.

 ## Seeing it Work!

-So let's... see if it works!
+So let's... see if Sentry works!
 In the `show()` controller, throw a very realistic new `\Exception()`:

 > bad stuff happened!

 When we installed SentryBundle, it *did* add some services to the container.
-But the main purpose of these services isn't for us to interact with them directly, it's for *them* to hook *into* Symfony.
+But the main purpose of those services isn't for us to interact with them directly: it's for *them* to hook *into* Symfony.
 The bundle's services are set up to listen for errors and send them to Sentry.

-So all *we* need to do is refresh!
+So all *we* need to do is... refresh!
 There's our error.
 Back on Sentry, I should be able to go to `sentry.io` and... yep!
 It takes me over to the SymfonyCasts issues and we have a new entry: Exception: bad stuff happened!

 Next, how do you handle setting environment variables when you deploy?
 It's time